vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

 	    (dash-info 0)
 	    (emulate-brush-dynamics no))

-The options are preserved for dialogs like _New File_, _New Channel_, _Feather Selection_, _Stroke Path_ and others.
+The options are preserved for dialogs like _New Channel_, _Feather Selection_, _Stroke Path_ and others.
 To give you visual control over the settings, Michael created a new page in the _Preferences_ dialog called _Dialog Defaults_.

 <figure>
     <img src="{filename}gimp-2-9-5-prefs-dialog-defaults.png" alt="Dialog Defaults preferences page in GIMP 2.9.5" width='805' height='638' />